GCE Deployments

 In the Google deployment overview page, click the link to the VM instance template and then click Manage Resource on the right.

 The Google Cloud Console displays the following details about the instance template.
-Use the details to verify that the StreamSets parent environment and deployment are configured with the correct values, such as the networking information or the SSH key:
+Use the details to verify that the IBM StreamSets parent environment and deployment are configured with the correct values, such as the networking information or the SSH key:

 Managed Instance Group